Disclosure: We earn from purchases made through us

 In all, if you like to customize your cooking settings and try different air fryer recipes, it might be worth the upgrade.

-The best budget friendly, affordable and cheap small air fryer under $100.
+This GoWise USA air fryer is our pick for the best budget friendly, affordable and cheap small air fryer because it exceeded our expectations in performance, and it retails for under $100.

 - Brand: GoWISE USA